-The African SWIFT Synoptic Forecasting and Nowcasting Testbed is the first of its kind in tropical Africa, and is a unique opportunity for forecasters and researchers to come together in a quasi-operational environment to test and evaluate new tools and methods for forecasting weather, including high-impact weather, on time scales from a few hours to a few days.
-Currently weather forecast models have little to no skill in forecasting tropical rainfall on these timescales, but the new approaches being trialed in the testbed have potential to bring real improvements in forecasts.
+The African SWIFT Synoptic Forecasting and Nowcasting Testbed was the first of its kind in tropical Africa, which provided a unique opportunity for forecasters and researchers to come together in a quasi-operational environment to test and evaluate new tools and methods for forecasting weather, including high-impact weather, on time scales from a few hours to a few days.
+Prior to this, weather forecast models had little to no skill in forecasting tropical rainfall on these timescales, but the new approaches in the testbed brought real improvements in forecasts.

 In Testbed 1, our team spent several weeks in early 2019 forecasting and nowcasting around the clock in Nairobi, Kenya.
 African SWIFT researchers and forecasters collaborated to test the use of satellite-based systems for nowcasting — predictions of rainfall in the coming hours, based on the current conditions — and very high-resolution weather forecasting models for high-impact weather forecasts.
 Both demonstrated potential for significant improvements in high-impact weather warnings and general rainfall forecasts.

 Testbed 3 expanded on the knowledge from Testbed 1 while working with specific user groups to tailor forecasts to their needs.
 The testbed aimed to deliver real improvement, not just in forecast quality, but also in how useful the information provided is to specific users including disaster management agencies, water resources organisations, fishers, and the public.